 That’s why you should rarely, if ever, send out an email without a link.

-If you’re doing everything right, you should be getting click rates of around 10-20%.
+If you’re doing everything right, you should get around 10-20% click rates.

-If your metrics are lower, there are a number of things that could be going wrong.
+If your metrics are lower, there are several things that could be going wrong.
 These are some of the most common ways to fix them:

-If you want to know how to start a Kickstarter or Indiegogo campaign that brings in millions, one more thing to pay attention to is understanding chat bots and how you can benefit from them.
+If you want to know how to start a Kickstarter or Indiegogo campaign that brings in millions, one more thing to consider is understanding chatbots and how you can benefit from them.

 ManyChat is currently the best messenger marketing platform.
 Its user interface and flow building are perfect and straightforward.